for use in the mfl classroom

 PERFECT TENSE

 Amazing that, after teaching for all these years, I had never really tackled creating a slide show on the Perfect tense, Passé Composé, call it what you will.
 So I decided that would be my half term challenge and so, sporadically over a few evenings, I came up with this.
-Please note that what you see below is this time just an image rather than a Flash version, basically because of all the triggers that are built in and which don’t convert to Flash, so you will need to use the link to the real thing provided below.
+There are a couple of incorrect animations in the embed version that are not as in the original.
+Use the menu button (2nd from right) to access that.

 I rather ambitiously included avoir and être verbs, regulars and irregulars and reflexives, but there are clear sections, so the slideshow could be shown in bits if preferred for teaching purposes.
 Timings take care of most things, so the only clicks needed are (1) to advance the slide (2) to action the various triggers, ie the links included on some slides (3) to reveal the answers on the practice slides.